 In 1966, with the belief that he and his colleagues were making a positive contribution to the community, Standish Hansell planted the seeds of what was to become a caring, professional, and progressive organization that has helped more than 125,000 patients and families struggling with the disease of addiction find help, hope, and healing.

-Livengrin offers a solution.
+Livengrin offers a comprehensive addiction treatment model.
 Not all drug and alcohol rehab centers are created equal.
-Clients detox from alcohol and go through withdrawal from heroin safely.
-Get drug counseling and family counseling at Livengrin.
+Clients detox from alcohol and other drugs safely.
+Get drug counseling and family counseling.